1980 Pulitzer Prize

 The Pulitzer Prizes for 1980 were announced on April 14, 1980.
 A total of 1,550 entries were submitted for prizes in 19 categories of journalism and the arts.
-Winners were chosen by the 16-member Pulitzer Prize Board, presided over by Clayton Kirkpatrick.
-For the first time in the Prizes' history, finalists were announced in addition to the winners.
+Finalists were chosen by expert juries in each category, and winners were then chosen by the 16-member Pulitzer Prize Board, presided over by Clayton Kirkpatrick.
+For the first time in the Prizes' history, juries were asked to name at least three finalists in each category, and the finalists were announced in addition to the winners.
+Each prize carried a $1,000 award, except for the Public Service prize, which came with a gold medal.

-The results are listed below.
-The winner in each category is listed first and in bold, followed by the other finalists.
+The winner in each category is listed first, in bold, followed by the other finalists.